MahekNizar/MahekNizar/README.md

 Java Developer
 --------------

 I am currently a college student working towards a Bachelors if Information Technology.
-I am very interested in computer programing.
-I have some experience in python, html, and java script but am currently working towards strengthening my knowledge in Java.
+I am very interested in cybersecurity and AI.
+I have experience in Python, HTML, Java, JavaScript, and C++.

 *   🌍  I'm based in Washington
 *   ✉️  You can contact me at [maheknizar@gmail.com](mailto:maheknizar@gmail.com)
-*   🧠  I'm learning Java
+*   🧠  I'm learning Machine Learning

  ### Skills
 <p align="left">